naugtur/npm-audit-resolver/npm-requests.md

 If both a and b are installed, I need a>b>c AND b>c.
 There's no way to tell which items in npm7 audit output are direct dependencies so I have to run `npm ls --depth=0 --json` to get that information.

-**ASK1**: An indicatoin of thta fact with a simple boolean or `.depth` field would do a lot to help.
+**ASK1**: An indication of that fact with a simple boolean or `.depth` field would do a lot to help.
 I thought of using the "nodes" field, but it seems with deduplication they often land at the top.